 Founding Partner & CEO

-Leah holds a B.A. in English and Political Science from the University of Iowa and lives in Chicago, Illinois with her partner Alexandra and their two children.
+Leah holds a BA in English and Political Science from the University of Iowa and lives in Chicago, Illinois with her partner Alexandra and their two children.

 Paul Kohnstamm has shaped every organization that he has worked in for over a decade, crafting the details of their budgets, building their operational systems, and creating wider strategies for organizational development and direct marketing.
 He has served as the lead operations strategist and advisor for US Senate and House campaigns, state political parties, advocacy organizations, and companies.
 Paul loves building complex projects from the ground up and scaling organizations.
 He opened US Senator Tammy Duckworth’s Senate Office as the Administrative Director, where he managed the office’s budget, human resources, ethics, legal, and financial compliance programs.
 He built and executed a $20 million Senate and Coordinated Campaign budget and oversaw spending programs for the 2016 Duckworth Senate campaign and the 2016 Illinois Coordinated Campaign.
 Paul’s unique background combining PAC fundraising, grassroots marketing, and policy development with congressional office and political campaign management allows him to offer a unique perspective to a wide array of clients.